sophiaponte/prefect-legacy/docs/orchestration/integrations/pagerduty.md

 ## Integration benefits

 * Notify on-call responders based on Prefect automation rules.
-* Send event data from Prefect with links to the flow run and Agent that triggered the event.
+* Send event data from prefectlegacy with links to the flow run and Agent that triggered the event.
 * Create high- and low-urgency incidents based on the severity of the event from the Prefect event payload.
 * Create multiple integrations in a PagerDuty service for corresponding Prefect flows and agents.
-* Use a single integration key to create multiple actions that can be used by many automation rules in Prefect.
+* Use a single integration key to create multiple actions that can be used by many automation rules in prefectlegacy.

 ## How it works